-Terms: 1 Credit/Semester: 1 Grade Level:10,11,12 Prerequisite: English 10B Intro to Communication
+Terms: 1 Credit/Semester: 1 Grade Level:10,11,12 Prerequisite: English 10B Intro to Communication NCAA: No RAI: No Limit: 16 students

 This Communication course focuses on the application of written and oral communication skills through a variety of formal and informal experiences.
 The course is performance-based and emphasizes effective interpersonal and team-building skills.
 This Communication course will involve the study of how interpersonal communications are affected by stereotypes, nonverbal cues, vocabulary, and stylistic choices.